Eddie Bishop

 Edward Michael Bishop (born 28 November 1961) is an English former professional footballer who played as a midfielder.
-He played in the Football League in England for Tranmere Rovers, Chester City and Crewe Alexandra and also played and managed in non-league football.
-He is the elder brother of comedian John Bishop.
+He played in the Football League in England for Tranmere Rovers, Chester City, and Crewe Alexandra and also played and managed in non-league football.

 Playing career

 Bishop was born in Liverpool and began his career playing non-league football.
 He was with Nantwich Town and Winsford United before beginning the first of three spells with Northwich Victoria in 1984–85.
-He later had a spell with Altrincham before a brief stint with Runcorn prompted Tranmere Rovers to give Bishop his professional chance at the age of 25 in March 1988.
+He later had a spell with Altrincham before a brief stint with Runcorn, which prompted Tranmere Rovers to give Bishop his professional chance at the age of 25 in March 1988.
 He returned to Northwich on loan in August 1988 but was quickly back with Rovers, making 35 league appearances during their Division Four promotion season.
 The following season saw Bishop appear at Wembley Stadium as a substitute in the Division Three play-off final against Notts County, which Tranmere lost 2–0.

 In December 1990 Bishop joined local rivals Chester City for £70,000, making him Chester's record signing until Stuart Rimmer returned to the club the following year.
-He scored seven times in 19 games to help Chester avoid relegation from Division Three, but he was out of favour the following season and spent time on loan with Crewe Alexandra in the closing stages of the season.
+He scored seven times in 19 games to help Chester avoid relegation from Division Three.
+Still, he was out of favour the following season and spent time on loan with Crewe Alexandra in the closing stages of the season.

 Bishop regained his place in the Chester side and became the first Chester player to score at the Deva Stadium, albeit with a late consolation in a 2–1 defeat to Stockport County on 25 August 1992.
 Over the next three years he had spells in and out of the side, before a potent start to the 1995–96 season saw him score in the opening five games of the season.
 He added three more before the end of October, but he was ruled out through injury for the remainder of the season.
 Bishop (now playing part-time) was released at the end of the season, with his final Football League appearance having been as a substitute in a 3–1 win at Rochdale on 31 October 1995.
 The season also saw him involved in an unusual incident when out injured during Chester's home win over Hereford United, when he grabbed hold of the public address microphone to criticise the referee as he turned down a Chester penalty appeal.